phstc/support-roulette/README.md

 ## How it works

-Basically, create a [Twilio](http://www.twilio.com) account, get a phone number, configure the `application.yml`, that's it.
+Basically, create a [Twilio](http://www.twilio.com) account, get a phone number, configure the `application.yml` and nothing more, that's it. :smile:

 **config/application.yml.sample**